shwetank/extension-docs/tut_tab_window.md

 ---
 layout: default-withsidebar
-title: Tab and Window Handling
+title: Working with Tabs and Windows
 author: shwetankdixit
 copyright: opera-ccby
 ---

-# Working with Tabs and Windows
-*By Shwetank Dixit*

 The Opera Extensions APIs give a lot of power to you when it comes to manipulating windows and tabs of the browser.
 In this article, we’ll take a deeper look on how to manipulate windows and tabs in extensions.